krlhBlupine/simmer/README - TODO.md

 ## TODO

-- Option handling rewritten, now I need to figure out how to pass sub-arguments
 - Also need to do some execption handling.
 - And in the end update the readme so everything is explained.